hachacha/nf_cookbook/july_10.md

-put in ghee and then the rice. cook for a minute on high add the garlic and onions add the broth and celery and the dried pepper -- i used ancho add s&p once it starts to boil turn it down to simmer and cover meanwhile
+put in ghee and then the rice. cook for a minute on high add the garlic and onions add the broth to cover the rice and a little bit more and celery and the dried pepper -- i used ancho add s&p once it starts to boil turn it down to simmer and cover meanwhile